Miva supports Full Page Caching using Redis, an in-memory data store that helps storefront pages load faster.

 Cache Key

-A cache key determines whether a cached version of a page can be reused or if a new version needs to be generated.
+Each cached page is identified by a cache key — a unique string Miva generates per request to determine whether a cached version of the page can be served or whether a new version needs to be generated.

 Miva generates the cache key based on: